mozilla/releasewarrior/how-tos/mergeduty.md

 ## Day 1 - Prep day #1

+1. See the doc <a href="merge-and-staging-instance.md">AWS merge instance</a> to see if using a dedicated instance for merge day is helpful.

-1. Make sure you have a fresh copy of [buildbot-configs](https://hg.mozilla.org/build/buildbot-configs/)
+2. Make sure you have a fresh copy of [buildbot-configs](https://hg.mozilla.org/build/buildbot-configs/)
 ```sh
 hg clone ssh://hg.mozilla.org/build/buildbot-configs/
 ```
-2. On the merge day bug, create two patches to bump [gecko_versions.json](https://dxr.mozilla.org/build-central/source/buildbot-configs/mozilla/gecko_versions.json).
+3. On the merge day bug, create two patches to bump [gecko_versions.json](https://dxr.mozilla.org/build-central/source/buildbot-configs/mozilla/gecko_versions.json).
 Get them reviewed but **don't land them yet**.
 Note that reviewboard can't land on buildbot-configs, you will need to push changes manually.
    * patch 1: bump the version for **only mozilla-release**.
 It will serve Firefox's release candidate.
 [Example](https://reviewboard.mozilla.org/r/162518/diff/1#index_header).
    * patch 2: bump the remaining branches.
 This includes mozilla-beta, mozilla-central and comm-beta branches.
 [Example](https://bug1369535.bmoattachments.org/attachment.cgi?id=8892412).

-3. Do a no-op trial run of performing the mozilla-beta -> mozilla-release migration:
+4. Do a no-op trial run of performing the mozilla-beta -> mozilla-release migration:
 ```sh
 mkdir -p merge_day
 cd merge_day